epfl-dlab/GoogleTrendsAnchorBank/README.md

 [Google Trends](https://trends.google.com/) allows users to analyze the popularity of Google search queries across time and space.
-Despite the overall value of Google Trends:
+Despite the overall value of Google Trends, data scientists face certain problems when using it:

-1. Results are rounded to integer-level precision which may causes major problems.
+1. Per Google Trends request, only up to 5 Google queries can be compared, and the results are relative (between 0 and 100), not absolute.
-2. Queries are limited to 5 simultaneous comparisons, and results are relative, not absolute.
+2. Results are rounded to integer precision, which may cause major problems.

-Let's illustrate these two problems!
+Let's illustrate these two problems visually.
-For example, lets say you want to compare the popularity of searches of the term "Facebook", to searches of the term "Switerland":
+For example, lets say you want to compare the popularity of searches for "Facebook" to searches for "Switerland":

 ![Image portraying rounding issues with Google Trends](./example/imgs/lead.png)

-We find that the comparison is highly non-informative!
+We find that the comparison is highly non-informative:
 Since the popularity of Switzerland is always "<1%", we simply can't compare the two!
-Moreover, if we did another query, say, "Facebook" and "Google", the values for "Facebook" would be different, since the results are relative.
+Moreover, if we did another query, say, "Facebook" and "Google", the values for "Facebook" would be different, since the results are relative:

 ![Image portraying transitivity issues with Google Trends](./example/imgs/lead2.png)

 # `gtab` to the rescue!

-Fortunately, this library solves these problems!
-Do:
+Fortunately, this library solves these problems.
+Simply run this code:

 ~~~python
 import gtab